-(a) Period of Leave

-(i) Employees other than those who receive a 20 per cent loading in lieu of annual recreation leave, personal leave and holidays with pay are to be allowed annually and after 12 month of continuous service, 152 hours leave in the case of employees working 38 hours per week.

-(ii) Shiftworkers

-- (1) In addition to the leave prescribed in paragraph (a)(i) of this clause shiftworkers are to be allowed 38 hours leave to be taken in seven consecutive days including non-working days.
-Where an employee with 12 months' continuous service is engaged for part of the 12 monthly period as a shiftworker, that employee is entitled to have the period of annual recreation leave prescribed in paragraph (a)(i) of this clause increased by 3.16 hours for each month the employee is continuously engaged. - (2) To qualify as a shift worker for the purposes of annual recreation leave, an employee is to be rostered to perform work on not less than 10 Saturdays and 10 Sundays during any one leave year.

-(iii) Part-time Employees
+- (a) Period of Leave - (i) Employees other than those who receive a 20 per cent loading in lieu of annual recreation leave, personal leave and holidays with pay are to be allowed annually 152 hours leave in the case of employees working 38 hours per week.
+Recreation leave for an employee working 38 hours per week accrues at the rate of 5.85 hours of recreation leave for each fortnight worked. - (ii) Shiftworkers - (1) In addition to the leave prescribed in paragraph (a)(i) of this clause shiftworkers are to be allowed 38 hours leave to be taken in seven consecutive days including non-working days.
+Where an employee with 12 months' continuous service is engaged for part of the 12 monthly period as a shiftworker, that employee is entitled to have the period of annual recreation leave prescribed in paragraph (a)(i) of this clause increased by 3.16 hours for each month the employee is continuously engaged. - (2) To qualify as a shift worker for the purposes of annual recreation leave, an employee is to be rostered to perform work on not less than 10 Saturdays and 10 Sundays during any one leave year. - (iii) Part-time Employees part-time hours ÷ full-time hours × full-time leave entitlement